How to submit a successful right to be forgotten

+A right to be forgotten submission is an application that an individual may make to internet search engines to have articles with their names delisted from certain search results.
 A right to be forgotten submission describes the process of applying to Google or to another search engine for the removal of search results from the search engine's index.
-The right to be forgotten submission does not have to be submitted on Google own form and can. instead, be submitted by post or by email to Google's head office.
+The right to be forgotten submission does not have to be submitted on Google own form and can instead, be submitted by post or by email to Google's head office.
 Google asks that you make your right to to be forgotten submission via its online portal but the court has confirmed that this could be made a legal requirement.
-Making a DIY right to be forgotten submission

 Every right to be forgotten submission looks easy from the outset.
 Google makes it look simple and friendly to encourage you to make the submission yourself.
 This is in line with its undertaking to the ICO, which is to create an accessible platform for individuals to use.
 Whilst this is very helpful, bear in mind that a right to be forgotten submission is a legal document that you might need to refer to later on in the process.

 A right to be forgotten submission is often only the first step in having unwanted content removed from Google and from other search engines.
 In too many cases, you will need to follow it up with further action.
 It might be an explanation, clarification, a legal argument or just an effective nudge.
-In more complex cases, there will already be an autosuggestion appearing on search results, images that link to the articles or other issues that will need to be professionally addressed in order for your right to be forgotten submission to be effective.
+In more complex cases, there will already be an autosuggestion appearing on search results, images that link to the articles or other issues that will need to be professionally addressed in order for your right to be forgotten to be effective.

-Often, after you submit a Right to be Forgotten Request, the search engine provider will ask you to provide additional information and/or clarifications.
+An effective right to be forgotten submission needs to either cause the de-listing of unwanted data from the search engine or form strong foundations for future communications with the search engine provider and/or third parties such as the Information Commissioner’s Office or the court.
+Often, after you submit a Right to be Forgotten request, the search engine provider will ask you to provide additional information and/or clarifications.
 This is where it is important to make relevant references to facts, laws and previous decisions to help your request succeed.